snarfed/lexrpc/README.md

 Release instructions
 ---
 Here's how to package, test, and ship a new release.
-(Note that this is [largely duplicated in the oauth-dropins readme too](https://github.com/snarfed/oauth-dropins#release-instructions).)

 1. Run the unit tests.
     ```sh